Skip to content

 10. Log lines are syntax-highlighted by log level (DBG, INF, WRN, CRT, FTL) and by category name.

-Note: The Timeframe selector is hidden while the Logs tab is active.
-Switch to any other tab to restore it.
+Note: The Timeframe selector is hidden while the Logs page is active.
+Navigate to any other page to restore it.

 What each indicator means